phkehl/tschenggins-laempli/README.md

 To prepare the build environment:

-1. Symlink your `/path/to/esp-open-sdk` here: `$ ln -s /path/to/esp-open-sdk esp-open-sdk`
+1. Symlink your `/path/to/esp-open-sdk` here:

+   `ln -s /path/to/esp-open-sdk esp-open-sdk`

-2. Symlink your `/path/to/esp-open-rtos` here: `$ ln -s /path/to/esp-open-rtos esp-open-rtos`
+2. Symlink your `/path/to/esp-open-rtos` here:

+   `ln -s /path/to/esp-open-rtos esp-open-rtos`

 Alternatively you can set `SDKBASE` and `RTOSBASE` in your `local.mk` file.